 I loved the first grade when we started reading.
 At that level, it didn’t matter that I didn’t know English.
 Our homework involved reading to our parents at home.
 My mother thought that was too much trouble for her after a long day’s work, so I would read to my abuelita.
 Unfortunately, not only did she not speak English, but she was also blind.
-But she loved when I read to her.
+But she loved it when I read to her.
 And I was grateful to have someone to listen to me read.

 When I was a little older, I used to go to the library to read.
 I mostly read joke and riddle books, but that still counts as reading in my book.
 In the seventh grade, Divine Heart Seminary let me check out books from their library via the USPS.
 I only remember two of the books that I read.
 One book was about Father Damien who was a missionary on a leper island in Hawaii.
 And the other one was Fighting Father Duffy who was a U.S. Army chaplain during World War II.
-Now would a seminary only send me books about priests?
+Now why would the seminary only send me books about priests?
 I’ve always wondered about that.
+Not!

 I like reading at the library because I had more privacy.
-If mother saw me reading comic books or even books, she would criticize me for be lazy.
+If mother saw me reading comic books or even books, she would criticize me for being lazy.
 When I finally bought my first car, I would drive to Marquette Park just to read in my car.
 When I would come home, my mother would ask me what I did.
 When I told her I went to the park to read, her blood would boil.
-Then she would tell about other constructive things I could have been doing around the house.
+Then she would tell me about other constructive things I could have been doing around the house.

 In general, the uneducated masses don’t understand why anyone would want to read a book.
 When I worked in the peanut butter factory, I always carried a paperback in my back pocket.
 Whenever the production line stopped or I was on break or lunch, I would pull out my book and start reading, even if I had to stand.
 No matter who my boss was, he would come by and tell me to pick up a broom and start cleaning up my area.
 No one at the factory really understood why I liked reading so much.

 Ironically, the books I chose to read were the books that I refused to read in high school.
 In high school, I spent most of my time reading chess books.
 For two years my life revolved around chess.
-But once the books weren’t required reading, they piqued my curiosity.
+But once the assigned books weren’t required reading, they piqued my curiosity.
 Why were they required reading in the first place?
 So, one by one, I read all the books I once rebelled against.
 Suddenly, I felt a certain sense of fulfillment.

 In the Marines, I bought the Great Books set and I would read them every free moment.
-My fellow Marines thought I was a bit crazy, but maybe that’s why no one started any trouble with me.
+My fellow Marines thought I was a bit crazy, but that’s why no one started any trouble with me.
 That and I told everyone I knew kung fu.
 No one wanted to risk starting trouble with me.